son-n-pham/Agile-Web-Development/Javascript.md

 ### this Keyword

-Simply speaking, this is the user using the function.
+- Simply speaking, "this" is the user using the function.
+- Never use arrow function as methods in objects because "this" in arrow function does not refer to those objects as the owner, but the global window.

 ![image](https://user-images.githubusercontent.com/79841341/163572822-e104c2f5-6b28-4a36-bbf3-70592bd6e882.png)

 ## Arrays